 Solving Maxwell's equations inside a medium, or in curved spacetime, does not lead to a simple expression as the one in (\ref{field:expansion:electromagnetism}).
 For example, when a laser propagates through a crystal it would be an extremely taxing task to model accurately the interaction of the atoms and free charged particles with the field itself.
 Instead, if it is possible to reduce the whole process by showing that there are effectively few degrees of freedom that are interacting, this can lead to a great deal of formal simplification and greater experimental control over the system.

-Quantum optics is a field of physics that has been developed to simplify the complexity of quantum electrodynamics when a coherent source of light is considered (i.e., a laser) \cite{Scully:Zubairy:1997}.
+Quantum optics is the field of physics that has been developed to simplify the complexity of quantum electrodynamics when a coherent source of light is considered (i.e., a laser) \cite{Scully:Zubairy:1997}.
 In this case, interaction with cavities or atoms leads to the situation where few field modes to play a significant role while all others can be effectively ignored \cite{Scully:Zubairy:1997}.
 This approach leads to a simplified, elegant yet powerful formalism that allows to model the physics that are studied in everyday modern quantum optics laboratories employing a few degrees of freedom only.
 The idea is that a finite collection of second-quantized field operators $\hat{a}_n$ satisfying the canonical commutation relations $[\hat{a}_n,\hat{a}_m^\dag]=\delta_{nm}$ will be involved in the definition of the quantum states of the system, and will be used to define the Hamiltonian that governs its dynamics.

-These operators are used to define the vacuum state $\hat{a}_n|0\rangle=0$ for all $n$, and normalized \textit{Fock states}\footnote{After Soviet physicist Vladimir Aleksandrovich Fock (December 22, 1898 – December 27, 1974).} are defined by the standard second-quantized expression $|n_1n_2...\rangle:=\prod_k(\hat{a}^\dag_{k})^{n_k}/\sqrt{n_k!}|0\rangle$.
-Examples of the power of this approach is the ability to account for effects such as \textit{parametric down-conversion} \cite{Christ:Brecht:2013,Couteau:2018} and the Hong-Ou-Mandel effect \cite{Hong:Ou:1987, Bouchard:Sit:2021}.
-Among all possible quantum states that can potentially be realized in the laboratory, the ones that are most commonly considered in this field are listed in \hyperref[boxList]{Box 3}.
+These operators are used to define the vacuum state $\hat{a}_n|0\rangle=0$ for all $n$, and normalized \textit{Fock states}\footnote{After Soviet physicist Vladimir Aleksandrovich Fock (22 December 1898 -- 27 December 1974).} are defined by the standard second-quantized expression $|n_1n_2...\rangle:=\prod_k(\hat{a}^\dag_{k})^{n_k}/\sqrt{n_k!}|0\rangle$.
+Examples of the power of this approach are the ability to account for effects such as \textit{parametric down-conversion} \cite{Christ:Brecht:2013,Couteau:2018} and the \textit{Hong-Ou-Mandel}\footnote{After Korean physicist Chung Ki Hong, Chinese-American physicist Zhe-Yu Jeff Ou, and American physicist Leonard Mandel (9 May 1927 -- 9 February 2001).} effect \cite{Hong:Ou:1987, Bouchard:Sit:2021}.
+Among all possible quantum states that can be realized in the laboratory, the ones that are most commonly considered in this field are listed in \hyperref[boxList]{Box 3}.